jingt630/concept_backend/context/design/brainstorming/TextExtractAI_help.md/steps/response.dd2a66cd.md

     });

     if (!extractionResult) {
-      return {
-        error:
-          "ExtractionResult not found with the given textId and imagePath.", };
+      return { error: "ExtractionResult not found with the given textId and imagePath." };
     }

     await this.locations.deleteOne({